bugdie4k/fmt/README.md

  - **The delimiter issue.**

- I didn't like that to print a clear delimiter for pieces of debug information everytime I had to do something like `(format t "~%------~%")`,
+ I didn't like that to print a clear delimiter for pieces of debug information every time I had to do something like `(format t "~%------~%")`,
  then `(format t "~%======~%")`, then `(format t "~%=!=!=!~%")`, and so on.